 But then things took a dark turn before the song began.
 “You can burn crosses on your lawn, I don’t give a (profanity).
 You can burn your house down,” he said.
 “Who cares?
 I don’t.
 As long as you don’t catch someone else’s house on fire.”

 But Cornell spoke fondly of Detroit, over and over.
 It was the one element of the show he seemed truly excited about.
 He talked about Detroit Rock City, how the audience was unparalleled.
 How the band loved playing here.
 He acknowledged the crowd up in the balcony, asking them to stand.
 He also asked the crowd in front of the stage to cheer for those people.

 One line, which at the time seemed innocuous, sticks: “I feel bad for the next city,” Cornell said over the mic.
 The quote came just after mentioning that nothing could ever top Detroit.
 Now, it has a much deeper, heartbreaking meaning.

 Soundgarden's show finished with "Slaves & Bulldozers" including a refrain from from Led Zeppelin’s "In My Time of Dying."
-Video from the show, and the setlist, are below.
+Pictures and video from the show, and the setlist, are below.

 Tributes have been flooding in on social media from Cornell's contemporaries and and fellow artists and you can read those here.

 Fell on Black Days

 Jesus Christ Pose

 Slaves & Bulldozers (with "In My Time of Dying" refrain)